cding2000/Java-Quiz-Application/README.md

 ## Future Work

-I plan to enhance the Python Quiz Application with the following features in the future:
+I plan to enhance the Java Quiz Application with the following features in the future:

 * Add a feature that only allows users to retake the quiz if they fail.
 * Implement the ability to save the questions that users missed and allow them to review them later.
-* Integrate the application with a Python question database for auto-generated quizzes.
+* Integrate the application with a Java question database for auto-generated quizzes.

-Feel free to contribute or provide feedback to make this Python Quiz Application even more valuable!
+Feel free to contribute or provide feedback to make this Java Quiz Application even more valuable!